Beckhams Inter Miami Eliminated From MLS Tournament - UrduPoint

 A second-half strike from Libya international Ismael Tajouri-Shradi kept New York's hopes of reaching the knockout rounds alive while condemning Miami to a first round exit from Group A in Orlando.

+In the night match, Mauricio Pereyra's 70th-minute goal helped Orlando City SC earn a 1-1 draw with Philadelphia Union and capture Group A. The teams are level on points at the top of the group, however, Orlando took first place because of a superior goal difference.

-New York's 64th-minute winner came via a long ball forward from Romania midfielder Alexandru Mitrita which beat Miami's offside trap and sent Tajouri-Shradi through on goal.
+New York's 64th-minute winner came via a long ball forward from Romania midfielder Alexandru Mitrita that beat Miami's offside trap and sent Tajouri-Shradi through on goal.

 The Swiss-born 26-year-old needed only one touch before burying his finish past Miami goalkeeper Luis Robles.

-Miami's tournament ended on a sour note with US striker Juan Aguedlo being sent off in the 90th minute for a crude challenge on New York defender Anton Tinnerholm.
+Miami's tournament ended on a sour note with US striker Juan Agudelo being sent off in the 90th minute for a crude challenge on New York defender Anton Tinnerholm.

+Inter Miami have now lost all five matches they've played in official competition in their inaugural season, the first MLS expansion team to drop its first five league matches.

+"Sometimes the road is long and you need to take a breather.
+Manchester United, Real Madrid, La Liga and the premiership wasn't built in a day," part-owner Beckham said after Monday's latest defeat.

 The victory leaves New York in third place in Group A with three points, behind Orlando City and Philadelphia Union.